Palazzo Massimo alle Terme is one of the seats of the National Roman Museum.

 The second floor of the museum in fact is dedicated to those amazing decorations from the heyday of the Roman empire.

-The frescoes from the Villa of Livia (Augustus wife) at
+Villa of Livia (Augustus wife) at

 Primaporta, on the via Flaminia were discovered in 1863 and displayed